Laurel and Hardy: Music

-The duo's famous signature tune, known variously as "The Cuckoo Song", "Ku-Ku" or "The Dance of the Cuckoos", was composed by Roach musical director Marvin Hatley as the on-the-hour chime for KFVD, the Roach studio's radio station.
+Laurel and Hardy's famous signature tune, known variously as "The Cuckoo Song", "Ku-Ku" or "The Dance of the Cuckoos", was composed by Roach musical director Marvin Hatley as the on-the-hour chime for KFVD, the Roach studio's radio station.

 Laurel heard the tune on the station and asked Hatley if they could use it as the Laurel and Hardy theme song.
 The original theme, recorded by two clarinets in 1930, was recorded again with a full orchestra in 1935.
-Leroy Shield composed the majority of the music used in the Laurel and Hardy short sound films.
+Leroy Shield composed most of the background music used in the Laurel and Hardy sound films produced by Hal Roach.

 A compilation of songs from their films, titled Trail of the Lonesome Pine, was released in 1975.
-The title track was released as a single in the UK and reached number 2 in the UK Singles Chart.
+The title track was released as a single in the UK and reached number 2 in the UK singles chart.